whamcloud/Online-Help/docs/Contributor_Docs/cd_intel-manager-for-lustre_Unit_Testing.md

     yum -y install python-pip systemd-devel libpqxx-devel graphviz-devel.x86_64

-    pip install -U pip

-    pip install -U psycopg2
+    pip install -U pip psycopg2
     pip install virtualenv

 ## Create a Virtual environment
 This is an optional step if the desire is to build up the test area and then to eliminate the test area.
+Virtual environments are about isolation, and not polluting the system namespace.

 Activate the virtual environment where dependencies will be added.

     virtualenv myenv
     cd myenv

-    source bin/activate
+    root@adm>source bin/activate
+    (myenv) root@adm>

+To **deactivate** the virtual environment, type "deactivate":

+    (myenv) root@adm>deactivate
+    root@adm>

 ## Clone the [intel-manager-for-lustre](https://github.com/intel-hpdd/intel-manager-for-lustre) code.